Javisty/msgp/README.md

 This section is about the approach by seasons `MSGP_seasons`.

+The input database should be a 3D numpy array: first dimension for cycles, second for stages inside cycles, last for attributes.
 The graduality of an attribute is encoded by 1 if increasing, -1 if decreasing and 0 otherwise.
 A transaction database collection (`Gamma`) is encoded as a 3D numpy array ((k, M, I)).
 First dimension corresponds to a starting stage for the season considered (e.g. 2 when starting at the third stage of the cycle).